 Focused biomarker panel targeting brain-derived exosomes and their neurological signature.
 Greater specificity than general inflammatory or structural markers, reducing false positives from systemic injury or other confounding conditions.

-ExoTRAK is powered by translational research originating from NanoSomiX, a leader in exosome-based biomarker discovery and validation.
-The platform leverages years of foundational work characterizing brain-derived extracellular vesicles and their molecular signatures in neurological injury and disease.
+ConcussionTRAK is powered by translational research originating from NanoSomiX, a leader in exosome-based biomarker discovery and validation.
+The platform leverages years of foundational work characterizing brain-derived exosomes and their molecular signatures in neurological injury and disease.

-The technology integrates proprietary assay principle, advanced molecular profiling, and bioinformatics algorithms trained on neurotrauma datasets.
+The technology integrates proprietary assay principle, advanced molecular profiling,.
 This multi-layered approach ensures that results reflect true neurobiological status rather than technical artifacts or non-specific signals.

 Experienced medical/scientific executive with roles spanning CEO, President, CFO, and R&D leadership.
 Former President of Baxter Healthcare's Immunotherapy Division and CEO of genomics startup Celula, Inc.

 Additional publications spanning Alzheimer's disease, Parkinson's disease, ALS, and other neurological conditions demonstrate the broader platform capabilities.
-Link to full publication list at: https://www.nanosomix.com/publications
+Link to full publication list at: https://www.concussiontrak.com/publications.
+Patents can be viewed at: https://www.concussiontrak.com/patents